Orluca/TOP-todo-app/README.md

 - if you open the edit window of a todo that has NO PROJECT, the project selector will still select one though. it would be better if there would also be a "blank" option in the selector
 - todo list header doch noch nach links
 - priority button functionality einfügen
+- an entry for "no project" in projects list?

 ### bugs